operator-framework/olm-docs/content/en/docs/Tasks/update-and-ship-operator.md

     A CSV is composed of a Metadata, Install strategy, and CRDs.

 2. <b>`CatalogSource`</b> - Operator metadata, defined in CSVs, can be stored in a collection called a CatalogSource.
-CatalogSource contains metadata that OLM can query to discover and install operators with thrie dependencies.
+CatalogSource contains metadata that OLM can query to discover and install operators with their dependencies.

 3. <b>`Subscription`</b> - A user indicates a particular package and channel in a particular CatalogSource in a Subscription.
 Subscription ensures OLM will manage and upgrades/installs the operator to ensure the latest version is always running in the cluster